wbglaeser/royalty_reporting/README.md

 The project is implemented using **Python** and **Airflow** and can be spun up with a simple **docker-compose** command.
 In the following documentation I outline both the pipeline I built to solve the problem as well as the necessary steps to get up and running yourself.

 One comment on the project architecture.
 Considering the size of the project the airflow setup comes with significant overhead.
 I still decided for the approach both to allow for convenient monitoring and the possibility to scale at a later stage.
-The current versions runs locally using the LocalExecutor.
+The current version runs locally using the LocalExecutor.
 For production this could be moved to a more suitable environment such as *google cloud compose*.

 ### What happens

 The pipeline follows a number of sequential steps that can be easily expanded, for example to include more tests.
 The steps are listed below.

-1. The pipeline checks that the payout table *payout_yyyymmdd* for the running week exists.
+1. The pipeline checks that the payout table *payout_yyyymmdd* for the relevant week exists.
 It does so using a **BigQueryTableSensor** that ships with Airflow.
 The table validation can easily be expanded to other tables.
 If the table is detected we move on to the second step.

 2. The second steps collects the relevant daily *listen_\** tables  to reduce resource consumption in the next phase.